-We are living in a time that offers us countless ways of escaping reality.
-And while clicking on headlines on the internet might not be as taboo or destructive as an opium habit, it is still a form of distraction that steals us away from our real lives and eats away at time we could be spending with ourselves, our loved ones, and the natural world.
+We are living in a time that offers us countless ways of escaping real life.
+And while clicking on headlines on the internet might not be as taboo or destructive as an opium habit, it is still a form of distraction that steals us away from reality and eats away at free time we could be spending with ourselves, our loved ones, and the natural world.

 I am not writing this article as some catchy ironic gimmick.
 I do appreciate hearing that people have read something on this blog that has inspired them.
-But I honestly wish that more people would spend less time online and inhabit their true lives once again.
-So to share that message I’m taking time from my own real life to to remind all those that come across this message to wake up and rejoin reality.
+But I honestly wish that more people would spend less time online and inhabit their three dimensional life once again.
+So to share that message I’m taking time from my own real life to remind all those that come across this message to wake up and rejoin reality.
 So now, without further ado, here are four reasons you shouldn’t read articles online:

 Or go for a walk and see what you can notice.
 At dusk in the summertime there are dozens of huge dragonflies racing just over people’s heads in town, yet most people are completely unaware of them as they walk down the street.
 Or write a letter to someone you’d like to stay in touch with.
 Letter writing is becoming a lost art, yet the process of deciding what is worth sharing, and taking the time to write the story by hand, gives us a chance to consider what is most meaningful in our lives and to share that in a private, personal way.
 The options are endless, but even the simplest activity can pull you back into the real world we inhabit.